peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 **Returns:**

-* The product of the two decimal numbers.
+* The product of the two binary floats.

 ### Multiply
-    public EDecimal Multiply​(EDecimal op, EContext ctx) Multiplies two decimal numbers.
-The resulting scale will be the sum of the scales of the two decimal numbers.
+    public EFloat Multiply​(EFloat op, EContext ctx) Multiplies two binary floats.
+The resulting scale will be the sum of the scales of the two binary floats.
 The result's sign is positive if both operands have the same sign, and negative if they have different signs.